What is the difference between LPG and NGL?

 - From a BCS measurement standard point of view (considering the basic thermodynamical properties of temperature, density, pressure / vapor pressure) , LPG and NGL (high vapor pressure) are identical, covered by the same group of supported BCS measurement standards*.

-Thus, either a BCG or a BCP license** is required for quantity conversions of LPG and NGL, but not both. - From a business point of view, taking into account the LPG or NGL financial value, there are considerable differences:
+Thus, either a BCG or a BCP license** is required for quantity conversions of LPG and NGL, but not both. - From a business point of view, taking into account the different LPG or NGL financial value, there are considerable differences:

 - If your NGL, on the other hand, is of a condensate type (i.e. with even higher carbon atom number components as defined in the LPG ISO 6578 Chemical Composition FAQ), you may require both a BCG and a BCP license, since only the BCP license includes the relevant condensate measurement standards – and you may also require a BCG license for other products (e.g. for LNG quantity conversions).